 What To Expect During Vestibular Rehabilitation

-- Discussion on history and nature of symptoms
+- Discussion on your medical history

 - Screening of the inner ear

-- Testing for sensitivity to motion or position change
+- Testing for sensitivity to movement

-- Evaluation of balance (still and moving), leg strength and flexibility
+- Evaluation of balance (still and moving)

 - Testing other possible contributing factors like the neck or blood-pressure

 Based on what is found during the evaluation, a personal treatment plan will be made.
 Possible activities include eye exercises, training to reduce sensitivity, balance challenges and strategies to deal with cognitive/psychological symptoms.